Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 9.2 Function Declarations

 In the programs in Section 9.1, the definition of each function was always placed above the point at which it was called.
 In fact, C doesn’t require that the definition of a function precede its calls.
-Suppose that we rearrange the `average.c` program by putting the definition of average after the definition of main:
+Suppose that we rearrange the `average.c` program by putting the definition of average after the definition of `main`:

 ```C
 #include <stdio.h>